Akshay-Pawar-DS/Customer_Simulation/README.md

 In addition, the app offers suggestions based on these KPIs.
 For instance, if the monthly revenue growth falls below a predefined threshold, it may recommend strategies such as, "Focus on targeting low-spending customers with personalized marketing campaigns to increase their spending further."
 These recommendations aim to improve revenue and user engagement.
-## Results

-The application provides results in the form of Key Performance Indicators (KPIs), including:

-1. Total Revenue: To measure the overall income.
-2. Average Spend: To gauge typical user spending.
-3. Most Popular Category: Identifying user preferences.
-4. Monthly Revenue Growth : Compare the monthly revenue and their growth

-In addition, the app offers suggestions based on these KPIs.
-For instance, if the monthly revenue growth falls below a predefined threshold, it may recommend strategies such as, "Focus on targeting low-spending customers with personalized marketing campaigns to increase their spending further."
-These recommendations aim to improve revenue and user engagement.
 ## 🔗 About me
 [![github](https://img.shields.io/badge/github-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://github.com/Akshay-Pawar-DS?tab=repositories)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/akshaympawar)